cryptopunksnotdead/cryptopunksnotdead.github.io/sandbox/draw/README.md

 8x <canvas id='punk8x'></canvas>
 ```

-## Step 3- Draw the punks using any punk type or attribute from the punk build blocks and any zoom (original, 2x, 4x, etc)
+## Step 3- Draw the punks using any punk type or attribute from the punk building blocks and any zoom (original, 2x, 4x, etc)

 Add an inline script block that uses the `drawPunk( id, [design, design, design], zoom=1)`
 method to draw the punk according to your specs on the canvas: